openstack/zun/specs/cinder-integration.rst

 default attributes like storage engine Cinder, Cinder endpoint etc.
 * We also need to configure Cinder endpoint in Fuxi conf file.
 * We can use same implementation for Flocker also as it supports Cinder.
-* I think if we can create seperate CinderDriver which calls from Volume volume driver.
+* I think if we can create separate CinderDriver which calls from Volume volume driver.
 This approach enables way to implement multiple storages supports in the future and we can plug-in multiple storage implementation.